-- (1) Insert the identifying code REMnn \RPT. - (2) Insert a comma after the identifying code. - (3) After the comma insert the letter R. If there is more than one location entered in the receiver ANTENNA LOCATION field, and if each location is used primarily as a repeater, insert the letter R: however, if some but not all of the locations are used primarily as a repeater, insert the letter R followed by the appropriate receiver.
+(1) Insert the identifying code REMnn RPT.

+(3) After the comma insert the letter R. If there is more than one location entered in the receiver ANTENNA LOCATION field, and if each location is used primarily as a repeater, insert the letter R: however, if some but not all of the locations are used primarily as a repeater, insert the letter R followed by the appropriate receiver.

-REM01 \RPT,R (Each location entered in the receiver ANTENNA LOCATION field is used primarily as a repeater.)
+REM01 RPT,R (Each location entered in the receiver ANTENNA LOCATION field is used primarily as a repeater.)

-REM02, \RPT,R02 (The location entered as the second receiver ANTENNA LOCATION field is used primarily as a repeater.)
+REM02, RPT,R02 (The location entered as the second receiver ANTENNA LOCATION field is used primarily as a repeater.)

 i.
-Joint Applications (\JNT)
+Joint Applications (JNT)